noptic/nail-common/spec/About.coffee.md

  - [methods] adds methods to a class
  - [parent] inherit from another class (uses prototype chaining)
  - [properties] adds properties to a class
+ - [accessor] adds encapsulated properties and a accessor method for each property